Thursday, 12 August 2010

 The ball quickly went forward where Barnwell received a pass in the channel and fired home with great ferocity, though Towners custodian Nathan McDonald got his bearings hopelessly wrong.
 The ball didn't just beat him at the near post.
 It entered the net nearly in the centre of the goal.

-We made our way round from the far side towards the exit, though I did suggest that I foresaw a sting in the tail.
+We made our way around from the far side towards the exit, though I did suggest that I foresaw a sting in the tail.
 Maldon looked dangerous on the break and Enfield continued to look for a third goal.

-It looked like the E's had done enough to get over the line but in the third minute of stoppage time a cross took a slight deflection which seemingly disorientated the first defender who missed his header.
+It looked like the E's had done enough to get over the line but in the third minute of stoppage time, a cross took a slight deflection which seemingly disorientated the first defender who missed his header.
 The ball was collected by the impressive Hamza Kaid who remained calm to slot home.

 Penalties were taken at the A10 End and saw the visitors win 4-3 after Enfield hit the woodwork with two efforts while Maldon's Khanye completed a night he'd probably prefer to forget by blasting over before Sam Cornish sent McNamara the wrong way with the decisive kick.